 Human Rights in Guatemala

 Guatemala is a culturally and geographically beautiful country.
-However, it's socio-economic landscape is blemished by poverty and social exclusion.
-The plight of indigenous communities is particularly acute, with discrimination in land ownership, working conditions and access to basic services.
-State instiutions have struggled to adequately address these issues partly due to their own internal corruption.
+However, it faces deep-rooted poverty and social exclusion.
+The effect on indigenous communities is particularly acute, with discrimination in land ownership, working conditions and access to basic services.
+State instiutions have struggled to adequately address these issues partly due to internal corruption.

-The country has also been left with an immense debt in terms of justice and reparation, from it's 36-year civil war which came to an end in 1996.
+The country has also been left with an immense debt in terms of justice, from it's 36-year civil war which came to an end in 1996.
 During this period, human rights violations were committed on a mass scale, including extrajudicial executions, illegal detentions and forcible displacement.
 83% of the victims were members of the Maya indigenous population.

 Progress and the Future